charlieegan3/personal-website/content/posts/2021-05-08-authorization-dsls-in-go/index.md

 allow(user, friend) if connected(user, friend);
 ```

 However, I seemed to get `RuntimeErrorStackOverflow{Msg:"Goal stack overflow!
-MAX_GOALS = 10000"}` when doing this and opted for the simple life in order to finish this post.
+MAX_GOALS = 10000"}` and opted for the simple life in order to finish this post.
 This lead me to the final implementation:

 ```ruby
 connected(x, y) if friends(x, y) or friends(y, x);